cskang0121/cskang0121/README.md

 I get really excited about chances where I get to apply my knowledge and work with passionate and like-minded individuals in the tech industries!
 If you are interested in connecting with me, please reach me via kang.chinshen@gmail.com or [LinkedIn](https://www.linkedin.com/in/chinshenkang/).

 For more information, please click [here](https://github.com/cskang0121/cskang0121).

-> "It always seems impossible until it is done." ― Nelson Mandela

 </div>